CICCIOSGAMINO/CORS-server/README.md

 A CORS server give the CORS resources on the web through simple GET request to the resources (like REST apis).

 ### Grunt
-Another tool to use in develope mode to serve the CORS enable content is Grunt, check out the docs about that, with a simple command you can start a developer test server :
+Another tool to use in develope mode to serve the CORS enable content is Grunt (grunt is in chief for automation) , check out the docs about that, with a simple command you can start a developer test server :

 	grunt serve